dgaida/robot_mcp/README.md

 "Arrange objects in a triangle pattern"
 "Group objects by color: red on left, blue on right" "Swap positions of the two largest objects"
-"Pick all pens and place them next to the chocolate bar"
 ```

 ### Complex Workflows